my-devices/meta-agent-docker/README.md

 the Docker container must be able to connect to network services provided by other containers, the host running Docker, or other hosts in the network (depending on your needs).

-In any case, the `WEBTUNNEL_HOST` environment variable must be set to something different than the default 127.0.0.1, unless the target service is running in the same container as *WebTunnelAgent*.
+The `WEBTUNNEL_HOST` environment variable must be set according to your Docker network configuration.
+It defaults to `172.17.0.1`, which is the IP address of the host from within a container in Docker's default *bridge* network.
+This will also work for accessing network ports that have been exposed to the host by other containers.
+To access a service not exposed to the host by a container, set `WEBTUNNEL_HOST` to the container's IP address and make sure the `macchina/device-agent` container can reach the other container's network.

 Please refer to the Docker documentation on [network containers](https://docs.docker.com/engine/tutorials/networkingcontainers/) for more information.